 Salient points of the bill: [Source]

 - The mayor will be directly elected by the people across all municipal corporations in the Greater Bengaluru Area.
 While BDA will be the secretariat of the GBA, the BDA commissioner will be the member secretary of GBA.

 - The GBA will be responsible for the overall planning of the Greater Bengaluru Area and will have supervisory powers over the other civic agencies.

 - The committee has recommended that the corporations be divided into zones, with each zone having a zonal committee comprising the councilors elected from wards in that zone.

 - The government can dissolve a municipal corporation for six months if the committee members fail to perform their duties or have abused their powers extensively.

-- Each municipal corporation will have a mayor in council, consisting of the mayor, deputy mayor and 10 other members; instead of a commissioner.
-The mayor-in-council is vested with executive powers of the corporation.
+- Each municipal corporation will have a mayor in council, consisting of the mayor, deputy mayor, and 10 other members; instead of a commissioner.
+The mayor-in-council is vested with the executive powers of the corporation.